brightlabscomau/craftcommerce-securepay/README.md

 ### Admin & Configuration Features
 - **Full Admin Configuration**: All settings are managed within the Craft Commerce gateway settings.
-- **Extensive Styling Options**: Customize the look and feel of the payment form directly from the gateway settings, including colors, fonts, and more.
+- **Extensive Styling Options**: Customise the look and feel of the payment form directly from the gateway settings, including colours, fonts, and more.
 - **Card Type Configuration**: Easily select which card types are allowed for payment.

 ## 📋 Requirements